las-r/las-r/README.md

 - [Xi](https://github.com/las-r/xi), a 6-bit CPU made fully in Minecraft redstone (with a custom instruction set!).
 - [Mercury](https://github.com/las-r/mercury), a fantasy console emulator loosely inspired by CHIP-8 and its derivatives.

-I typically program in Python, JavaScript, or [Raven](https://github.com/martian56/raven), but I have experience in other languages like Lua.
+I typically program in Python or JavaScript, but I have experience in other languages like Lua.
 I can also work on embedded systems such as microcontrollers.

 I like pushing limits of all kinds, whether they be my own or those of the environments I've locked myself into.
 Because of that, most of the stuff I make is pretty experimental.